What is vinyl flooring and how is it made?

 What are the different styles of vinyl flooring?

-Both LVT and vinyl roll are available in a wide variety of designs and styles.
-One of the key differences, however, is that vinyl roll offers an almost limitless range of design and colour options.
+Both LVT and vinyl rolls are available in a wide variety of designs and styles.
+One of the key differences, however, is that vinyl rolls offer an almost limitless range of design and colour options.
 LVT, on the other hand, offers a variety of designs and styles that focus mostly on reproducing the look and feel of natural materials such as wood and stone.

 What is the difference between LVT and laminate flooring?

-An important difference between both products is vinyl’s ability to stand up against water.
+An important difference between both products is vinyl’s ability to stand firm against water.
 LVT is composed primarily of PVC, which is 100% waterproof compared to laminate flooring, which is made primarily of wood products.
-LVT’s moisture resistance means that it can be installed in any room in the home, including wet rooms such as the bathroom and laundry, which isn’t the case for laminate.
+Combined with the GenClick® System, which has been tested for standing water and provides resistance for up to 5 days, proves how ICONIK can easily be fitted in bathrooms.
+LVT’s moisture resistance means that it can be installed in any room in the home, including wetrooms such as the bathroom and laundry room, which isn’t the case for laminate.

-Another key difference is that both LVT and laminate offer a click installation option that allows easy installation without the need for glue or nails.
-However, where only a basic utility knife is needed to cut most vinyl products, laminate requires a hand saw or circular saw to cut each piece.
+Although, both LVT and laminate offer a click installation option that allows easy installation without the need for glue or nails, there is another key difference.
+Where only a basic utility knife is needed to cut most vinyl products, laminate requires a hand saw or circular saw to cut each piece.